SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

 - South Florida's games this season have hit the over on three of four set point totals (75%).

-- South Florida is 1-1 against the spread and 1-1 overall when the team notches more than 23.0 points.
+- South Florida is 1-1 against the spread and 1-1 overall in games when it puts up more than 23.0 points.

-- This year the Bulls have six turnovers, two fewer than the Mustangs have takeaways (8).
+- This season the Bulls have six turnovers, two fewer than the Mustangs have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.